jcejercito/company-info-parser/README.md

 4. **Company Data Extraction**
    - For each company found, the parser extracts details such as name, address, telephone, fax, email, and website.
-   - Data is temporarily stored in memory and then appended to the main Excel file.
+   - Data is temporarily stored in memory and then appended to the main Excel file (`CompanyInfo.xlsx`).

 5. **Error Handling**
    - Any errors encountered during parsing or network requests are logged to [`crash-log.txt`](crash-log.txt).